Former Senator, Deputy Speaker, and MLA

 - Served on several legislative committees including: Economic Development and Tourism; Health and Social Services; the Special Committee on the Constitution of Canada; and the Election Act and Electoral Boundaries Commission;

-- Appointed to the Veterans Review and Appeal Board of Veterans Affairs Canada following her time in the provincial legislature.
+- Appointed to the Veterans Review and Appeal Board of Veterans Affairs Canada following her time in the Legislative Assembly of PEI.

 Hubley was appointed to the Senate of Canada on March 8, 2001, by Governor-General Adrienne Clarkson on the recommendation of Prime Minister Jean Chretien.
 As a Senator, she served in various capacities, including:

 - Deputy Leader of the Senate Liberals from Nov.
 15, 2016, to June 28, 2017;